speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

 ## Overview and usage

-Here are some examples of the most useful snippets which are replaced automatically while typing:
+As explained above, the main purpose of this setup is that it provides using auto-activating snippets to speed up and simplify typing $\LaTeX$ code.
+For a detailed expanation on what auto-activating snippets are and why they are useful, I recommend reading the aforementioned [article by Gilles Castel](https://castel.dev/post/lecture-notes-1/).
+Here are some examples of the most useful snippets which are triggered automatically while typing in this setup:

 - `mk` is replaced by `$$` (math mode), and the cursor is placed inbetween the dollar signs.